jhsu802701/tutorial-rails-omniauth/02-login_test.md

 * Enter the command "test1".
 Now the tests fail because the uid parameter is missing from the user model.
 * Enter the command "rails generate migration AddUIDToUsers uid:string"
 * Enter the command "rails db:migrate".
 * Enter the command "test1".
-Now all the tests pass.
+Now all the integration tests in this chapter should pass.
+* Enter the command "sh git_check.sh".
+All of the tests should pass, but there will be RuboCop offenses.

 ## .rubocop.yml
 * Add app/controllers/users/omniauth_callbacks_controller.rb to the list of files exempt from Metrics/LineLength.